5 Tips to Increase Employee Engagement within any Organization

 As you try out various policies and ideas, always remember that the key to expanding employee engagement in the working environment is that there is no unperceived mystery.

 You can straightforwardly ask your employees what they feel needs to be improved or where there has to be some form of progression, so as to make their time investment at work beneficial and productive.
 Keep learning, keep innovating and keep trying to make your company the best organization to work for!

 About the author: Charles Richard possesses over 10 years of experience in the business analysis profession.
 He has written dozens of tech and non-tech pieces for renowned publications.
 He also enjoys mentoring BA professionals.

-His well-rounded knowledge in engineering concepts provides an easy way to make non-tech savvy people understand basic theories.
+His well-rounded knowledge of engineering concepts provides an easy way to make non-tech-savvy people understand basic theories.
 Currently, he is working at TatvaSoft UK.